Before First Flight

 More information about signal metrics is found in this great article on signal health.

-- Set your ExpressLRS module to just 10mW using the Lua script.
+- Set your ExpressLRS module to the lowest power level using the Lua script.
 The packet rate doesn't matter much here.

 - Put your radio 1m (3ft) from your receiver and power it up.
 Make sure the receiver and TX module antennas are oriented in the same way.
 (You might want to disconnect your vtx/air unit temporarily, put vtx on pit mode or have a fan blowing on it).